leedtan/SparklesSunshinePuppies/README.md

  bash run_all_scripts.sh
  ```

-### To explore more about the time-series data analysis:
+### To explore more about hypothesis and data analysis:

  > Use PysparkSQL to explore the crime type analysis with respect to year, month and day of week.
 Below is an example: